 Parrots can also get tired of their roommate and want some alone time.
 If the cage isn’t big enough, the parrot won’t get the space it needs.
 Instead, it will feel trapped and stressed.

-While two parrots can share a cage, it is best to observe their individual personalities.
-You should accommodate accordingly by changing the cage type, size, and environment.
+While two parrots can share a cage, it’s best to observe their individual personalities.
+You should accommodate accordingly by changing the cage type, size, environment, and location.